 5. What is the entry fee to Galtaji Temple?

 There is no entry fee for visiting Galtaji Temples.
 However, the temple management charges Rs 50 for camera/ mobile photography which I feel is not unreasonable.
 You can also make an offering if you wish, to help the management in maintaining this heritage & pilgrim site.
 Given the fact that temple management has limited resources to generate money, it counts.

-Galtaji is an offbeat tourist attraction in Jaipur.
-Recommended for those looking beyond the regular places to see in Jaipur.
+Galta Ji is an offbeat tourist attraction in Jaipur.
+Recommended for those looking beyond the usual tourist places to see in Jaipur.
+A visit to Monkey Temple in Jaipur is enriching experience as it depicts the local culture and religion.
 From my own experience, you will enjoy this important religious & heritage site when you have someone who can narrate its history, otherwise its just another place.

 Stay updated with Jaipurthrumylens!! via: